aliglara/my-curriculum/resume.md

 - Used technical knowledge to troubleshoot any issues related to damaged packages, processing hazmats, returns, and third-party contractor shipping
 - Assisted to learning coordinator in coaching Day-1 and Week-1 associates in standards of work and safety culture

-### <span>Machine Learning Engineer II, MCL Control, Venezuela</span> <span>May 2012 -- Sep 2019</span>
+### <span>Chemical Engineer, MCL Control (Venezuela)</span> <span>May 2012 -- Sep 2019</span>

 <!-- Global movement of free coding clubs for young people. -->
+- Engineering support for creating mathematical models and simulating gas/oil processess using commercial process simulators

-- Shaped machine learning algorithms to develop predictive models and optimize the performance of advanced control algorithms for industrial processes
+- Shaped machine learning algorithms to develop predictive models and optimize the performance of advanced control algorithms for gas/oil processes
 - Assisted researchers team in engineering a standard workflow for implementing non-parametric statistical models in oil/gas processes
 - Engineered neural network models in Python/Tensorflow to estimate physical parameters required by process simulations to improve the application performance
 - Mentored 10+ junior engineers over one year on using XGBoost and random forest models to optimize the feature selection for machine learning projects